Quality Assurance: Bucks for Bugs

 When you find an error, be it technical (validation or display problems), textual (orthographic—the author is German—or even functional mistakes), or a suspected usability problem, just drop me a line by either using the contact form on this page or emailing firstname.lastname@example.org (subject: “Jens Meiert - Mistake”).

-Usually, I confirm the reception of every error report as well as suspected mistakes.
-At the end of each month, the three biggest bugs or most helpful reports, respectively, will be selected and their senders rewarded with
+Usually, I confirm every error report as well as suspected mistakes.
+At the end of each month (sometimes delayed), the biggest bug or most helpful report, respectively, will be selected and their sender rewarded with 10 U.S. dollars.

 “Winners” will be notified and have two weeks to reply.
 The money is either paid out by bank transfer (Europe) or PayPal (international).
 Please note that there are no other payment options and that there is no legal claim to payment, since the definition and assessment of a mistake might be difficult, subjective, or both.
-Participation is voluntary.
+Participation is voluntary; the terms outlined here may change.
 All winners will be mentioned in the “Hall of Fame”, unless there are informal objections on behalf of the reporter.

 By the way: This initiative’s background is explained in the blog (including remarks from Donald Norman).